(2-minute read)

 Jasher 23:3-19

-And Abraham said within himself, “How will I separate my son Isaac from Sarah his mother, to bring him up for a burnt offering before the Lord?”
+Abraham thought to himself, “How can I take my son Isaac away from his mother Sarah to offer him as a burnt offering to the Lord?”

-And Abraham said to Sarah, “My daughter, let us pray to the Lord our God that he may do good with us.”
+Abraham said, “My dear, let us pray to the Lord our God, that He will be kind to us.”

 D: 13 | Abraham leaves with Isaac, Ishmael, and Eliezar